Our verdict

 Gain traction with the (outsole of the) Reebok Nano X2

 The outsole of the X2 is an exact replica of the X1's.
-According to avid gym-goers, this setup offers a dependable grip on smooth gym floors, keeping you stable and safe.
+We observed that this setup offers a dependable grip on smooth gym floors, keeping us stable and safe.

 Construction that you can depend on

 The shoe is well put together with no noticeable blemishes, and this shoe is really as good as it looks!
-Even after being used for different types of workouts, gym rats are amazed that it still shows no serious signs of wear and tear.
+Even after being used for different types of workouts, this shoe left us amazed that it still shows no serious signs of wear and tear.
 With this, we can fairly expect this trainer to last long.

 ...but just maybe not for rope climbs

-Even though athletes describe the shoe's grip on the rope as fantastic, there is a problem with the durability of the ROPEPRO lip.
+Even though the shoe's grip on the rope is fantastic, we noticed that there is a problem with the durability of the ROPEPRO lip.
 Located on the inner side of the midsole, it tends to pull off, making the shoe useless for rope climbs.

 Nano X2 is heaven for wide feet (narrow footers, beware)

-As one reviewer puts it, after the initial break-in, the shoes "open up and relax quite a bit" because of the knit upper.
-Given that the shoe has a roomy fit in the first place, people with medium-to-narrow feet might want to get half a size down.
+After the initial break-in, we discovered that the shoes opened up and relaxed quite a bit because of the knit upper.
+Given that the shoe has a roomy fit in the first place, we suggest those with medium-to-narrow feet to consider getting half a size down.

 But if you have worn the Nano X1, it is safe to get the same size in the X2.